Investor

 Use of company’s assets

-MBA provides the tools necessary to perform jobs.
-These tools are properties of MBA and must not be used for personal interest.
+All employees are provided with the necessary facilities to perform their duties.
+These facilities are the Company’s property and should not be used for personal purposes.

 Integrity